cse110-sp26-group25/cse110-sp26-group25/admin/meetings/05032026-organization.md

 ### Individual Action items
 - [ ] Confirm whether you're comfortable using a groupchat in liu of a notifications channel
 - [ ] Understand how to set custom statuses
-- [ ] Answer the lettucemeet's
+- [ ] Answer the lettucemeet for next week
 - [ ] Update your avaiability (once we decide what application we're using)
+- [ ] **Research and Prototype 2 project prototypes** by Tuesday EOD
+     - Prioritize making different style of games / different ideas for minigames
+     - The focus is brainstorming, rather than robust prototyping
+     - Will expect you to use the "Updates" channel for this

 ### Team Action items
 - [ ] Create pull/issue templates